galanteh/SQL-Stream-Builder-Exercise/README.md

 # Lab 2 - Run a simple query
 Now that you have table available, we can run now a query.

 1. Go back to the tab **compose**, and in the Text are you can type your SQL.
-In our case, we will just use a simple
+In our case, we will just use a simple SQL and then we will chooose **execute**.

 ```sql
 Select * from iot_enriched_json